Why you should audit your Google Adwords

 Step 7: Landing pages

 Indeed, the job of the AdWords ad is to bring the user to your site, to the landing page.
 Conversely, converting and achieving your goals in general is the job of the landing page.
-If the two are not aligned on the same keywords and the same promise, it is disappointment for the user.
+If the two are not aligned on the same keywords and the same promise, it is a disappointment for the user.

-You have to make sure that these two elements are coherent, tackle the same subject from the same angle, without any unpleasant surprises too.
+You have to make sure that these two elements are coherent and tackle the same subject from the same angle, without any unpleasant surprises too.
 You can include a call to action to energise your page and encourage … action.
 Without losing sight of the user experience that plays a key role in getting your conversions.

 To audit your landing pages, ask yourself these questions: